lbl-srg/obc/specification/source/example.rst

   a default of 25% per minute."

-  We did not implement this limitation of the output as it leads to delays which can make control loop tuning more difficult.
+  We did not implement this limitation of the output as it leads to delays which can make control loop tuning more difficult if the output limitation is slower than the dynamics of the controlled process.
-  We did however add a first order hold at the trim and response logic that outputs the duct static pressure setpoint for the fan speed *In progress: We are now running tests with a slew rate limiter for the VAV damper and reheat valve position in the terminal box.*
+  We did however add a first order hold at the trim and response logic that outputs the duct static pressure setpoint for the fan speed.

 * Not all alarms are included.